gvyshnya/tab-jan-2021/README.md

 - various manually tuned *lightgbm* and *xgboost* models
 - 3 AutoML-backed models, using *AutoViML*, *AutoKeras* and *H2O AutoML*

-Note: Running *FeatureWiz Feature Selection - Genetic Dividers.ipynb* notebook under Windows 10 (Python 3.7, Anaconda) resulted at crashing both Anaconda runtime and the browser where Jupyter notebooks were operating.
+Note: Running *FeatureWiz Feature Selection - Genetic Dividers.ipynb* notebook under Windows 10 (Python 3.7, Anaconda) resulted in crashing both Anaconda runtime and the browser where Jupyter notebooks were operating.

 # AutoML Product Comparison on the Dataset